Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Children Act 2001: authorised courts to order health boards to convene a family welfare conference where a child requires special care or protection.
 The health board can apply for a care order or supervision order if necessary.

-Domestic Violence (Amendment) Act 2002: amended the Domestic Violence Act to provide eight day limit for ex parte interim barring orders, changed grounds on which ex parte orders could be granted.
+Domestic Violence (Amendment) Act 2002: amended the Domestic Violence Act 1996 to provide eight day limit for ex parte interim barring orders, changed grounds on which ex parte orders could be granted.
+Repealed by the Domestic Violence Act 2018.

 European Council Regulation 2201/2003: concerned jurisdiction and the recognition and enforcement of judgments in matrimonial matters and matters of parental responsibility.